aramaiah/emersonlab.github.io/jobs/sv_postdoc_2017.md

 # Postdoctoral position in *Drosophila* evolutionary genomics

+**New!**: The [first structural variation paper](http://emersonlab.org/publications/#p21) for this project just came out in *Nature Genetics*.
+If you thought this paper was interesting, this is the job for you!

+Interested applicants can apply [via the UCI Recruit website](https://recruit.ap.uci.edu/apply/JPF04423).
+Read below for more about the job, the Emerson Lab, and the excellent research environment at UCI.

 ## Summary

 We are soliciting candidates for an NIH funded postdoctoral position.
 The position will broadly fit into the category of [*Drosophila* comparative population genomics with a focus on structural variation](/research/#drosophilasvs).
 The main focus of the project is to understand how mutation, natural selection, and genetic drift affect the evolution of genome structure.